Soreine/aqueduc/README.md

 3. It **doesn't** store the data, neither pass itself as props; your flux store is responsible for storing/caching the data.
 4. It works both for client and server side rendering with a simple API.

+Complete examples can be found in the [examples](./examples) directory.

 ### Installation

 ```